mlcommons/training/large_language_model/megatron-lm/README.md

 - `EXTERNAL_GBS` to global batch size the external checkpoint was trained with to determine number of samples already consumed (default: 1536)

 Note that using an external checkpoint is needed only while training from a checkpoint that was not generated during the current training process in the benchmarking region.
 When _resuming_ Megatron training (e.g. after hitting a preset node time limit), `EXTERNAL_MODEL_CHECKPOINT_DIR` should not be set.

+- Set `USE_BF16` env variable to true for BF16 training.

 # 5. Quality